Jamal Fogarty: Background

 Fogarty was born in Beaudesert, Queensland, Australia, and is a member of the Mununjali clan of the Yugambeh people.
 He played his junior rugby league for the Beaudesert Kingfishers, before being signed by the Gold Coast Titans.
-Fogarty attended Palm Beach Currumbin State High School throughout his upbringing.
+Fogarty attended Palm Beach Currumbin State High School and prior to that Beaudesert State High School.

 Playing career

 Early career

 In October 2011, Fogarty played for the Australian Schoolboys.
 In 2012 and 2013, he played for the Gold Coast Titans' NYC team, before graduating to their Queensland Cup team, Tweed Heads Seagulls in 2014.
 In 2016, he joined Queensland Cup team Burleigh Bears.
 He was a member of the Burleigh Bears 2016 Queensland Cup winning side, defeating the Redcliffe Dolphins in the final.
 In November 2016, he signed a one-year contract with the Parramatta Eels, starting in 2017.

 2017

 In June, after spending the season so far playing for Eels' feeder club, Wentworthville Magpies, Fogarty was granted a release mid-season to return to the Burleigh Bears.

 He signed a contract with the Titans and just under a fortnight after being released by the Eels, he made his NRL debut for the Titans in round 16 of the 2017 NRL season against the Wests Tigers.